BrianHGinc/SystemVerilog-TestBench-BPM-picture-generator/README.md

 1. Unzip files into their own folder.
 2. Open ModelSim.
 3. Select 'File - Change directory', select the directory with the source files.
-4. In the transcript, type 'do setup.do' to setup ModelSim's environment.
+4. In the transcript, type 'do setup_modelsim.do' to setup ModelSim's environment.
 5. In the transcript, type 'do run.do' to re-compile and run the test-bench.

 The test-bench source 'ellipse_generator_tb.sv' contains the relevant code example while it drives and responds to the DUT 'ellipse_generator.sv'.